DelphinusLab/delphinus-slack-alert/README.md

 You could modify the src/test-config.json and run `npm test` command to trigger a test error.
 If it succeeds, the target slack channel should receive a message of this error.

+### How to use this tool in other packages

+Other packages could import `sendAlert` method from src/index file

+The method `sendAlert` has three parameters: text, config, printOut

+- text is a printable variable such as Error and string.
+If it is an Error, it's stack of location will be sent out as well

+- config is the object loaded from config json file

+- printOut is a boolean value.
+When printOut = true, the error messages will be consoled out to server as well.
+The default value is true.